officialplaak/Phaeton-docs/Technical Paper - PHAETON.md

 At present, the Phaeton-Confederation is designed to run using the approval voting mechanism wherein an account can vote for up to 35 Executive candidates.
 Though it is not mandatory to vote for all 35, it is advised to utilize the full 35 votes to help keep Phaeton-Oﬃcialdomdecentralised,so that it can continue to serve through a wide and varied group of Executives from around the globe .
 Voting for Executive Candidates outside the top 27 will help to ensure there are enough standbys ready to take over in the event of major technical outages, geographical or environmental issues with the top 27 (Executives).

+### 16.6 Smart Contract Additions

+Phaeton supports smart contracts and dApp can be easily deployed in the Phaeton ecosystem on any Dimension.
+If all the dApps are deployed on Pegsus-Dimension they will be cramped up for resources.
+Phaeton is designed to facilitate dApps to spawn their own Latus-Dimension and build their whole ecosystem on that Dimensional space.
+Small dApps can choose a shared Dimensional where they can build their ecosystem.
+When they grow enough and are able to self sustain their own Dimension they can port their DApp to this new Lotus-Dimension or if they want to port to any other shared Dimension they can do that as well.
+This way the throughput for DApp will be much higher and cost for resources will be much lower on the Lotus-Dimension.

 ## 17. Citations: